 - A basic fear of the entire process

 There is only one way to solve the call reluctance problem and that is to do it.
 Breaking the barriers that hold you back is a personal thing and it takes real effort.
-As you move through the process you deal with your weaknesses each, practice your dialogue and refine the entire system.
+As you move through the process you deal with your weaknesses each, practice your call dialogue and refine the entire system.

 Know the Facts and Numbers of Cold Calling

 Here is a tip that many do not understand or know about.
 When you start anything new and different, it takes you about 20 minutes to get started and move into the real momentum of what you are doing; its a time management problem for many.
-That being said, the same rules apply to making cold calls.
+That being said, the same rules apply to make cold calls.
 It takes you 20 minutes to get into the issue, and when that occurs you should keep going for about 2 hours.

-When you do this each and every day, you will get the momentum and results that you seek.
+When you do this each and every day, you will get the call momentum and results that you seek.
 A few calls converted to meetings will soon show you that the system really does work.